JJWRoeloffs/autobi_py/python/README.md

     RunDefault(jvm).run("-adapter_test")
 ```

-To make creating arguments for running like this easier, the `ArgumentBuilder` class was created, which also does some checking with AuToBI to assure valid arguments are passed:
+To make creating arguments for running like this easier, there is the `ArgumentBuilder` class:

 ```python
 from pathlib import Path